 Anthony (Tony) J. Martin is a paleontologist and geologist who specializes in ichnology, the study of modern and ancient traces caused by animal behavior, such as tracks, trails, burrows, and nests.
-He is a Professor of Practice in the Department of Environmental Sciences at Emory University, where he has been for nearly 25 years.
+He is a Professor of Practice in the Department of Environmental Sciences at Emory University, where he has been for 25 years.
 At Emory, he teaches a variety of courses in paleontology, geology, and the environmental sciences on campus and in field courses, including study-abroad programs.

-Martin’s most recent book is Dinosaurs Without Bones: Dinosaur Lives Revealed by Their Trace Fossils (2014, Pegasus Press), a lively and fun discussion of dinosaur tracks, nests, burrows, feces, and other trace fossils.
+Martin’s latest book is Dinosaurs Without Bones: Dinosaur Lives Revealed by Their Trace Fossils (2014, Pegasus Press), a lively and fun discussion of dinosaur tracks, nests, burrows, feces, and other trace fossils.
 He has written two editions of a college textbook on dinosaurs (Introduction to the Study of Dinosaurs), a field guidebook to trace fossils of the Bahamas (Trace Fossils of San Salvador), and a book for teenagers (The Dinosaur that Dug Its Burrow) about the first known burrowing dinosaur, which he co-discovered.
 He scripted and performed lectures for The Great Courses, with a DVD course on evolution and the fossil record, titled Major Transitions in Evolution.
 As an artistically inclined scientist, he drew his own illustrations for Dinosaurs Without Bones and Life Traces of the Georgia Coast.

 In Martin’s spare time, he is an avid reader and enjoys drawing, cooking, biking, and hiking.
 He lives with his wife, Ruth Schowalter, in Decatur, Georgia.
-Ms. Schowalter has been an integral and invaluable field partner with Martin over the past 10 years on the Georgia coast, as well as in the western U.S., the Bahamas, Australia, Costa Rica, New Zealand, and many other places.
+Ms. Schowalter has been an integral and invaluable field partner with Martin over the past 10+ years on the Georgia coast, as well as in the western U.S., the Bahamas, Australia, Costa Rica, New Zealand, and many other places.
 As a visionary artist, Schowalter is creatively inspired by the life and environments of the Georgia barrier islands, so together they make for a remarkable science-art team.